 Gil Scott-Heron Poet to the People

-I discovered Gil Scott-Heron’s music as a college student.
-While writing a term paper titled “The Linguistics of Hip-Hop”, I stumbled upon Scott-Heron’s seminal album, Winter in America.
-I was smitten by the songs “The Bottle” and “Rivers of My Fathers” (I liked this one because it reminded me of Langston Hughes’s poem, A Negro Speaks of Rivers.
+I was smitten by the songs “The Bottle” and “Rivers of My Fathers” (I liked this one because it reminded me of Langston Hughes’s poem, A Negro Speaks of Rivers).

-It is ironic that hip-hop led me to Scott-Heron because the silver-tongued poet was not a big fan of rappers.
+Ironically, hip-hop led me to Scott-Heron because the silver-tongued poet was not a big fan of rappers.

 “They need to study music,” he said in an interview.
 “I played in several bands before I began my career as a poet.
-There’s a big difference between putting words over some music, and blending those same words into the music.
+There’s a big difference between putting words over some music and blending those same words into the music.
 There’s not a lot of humor.
 They use a lot of slang and colloquialisms, and you don’t really see inside the person.
 Instead, you just get a lot of posturing.”

 Scott-Heron released his album Spirits in 1994, the year I graduated from college.
 It was one of the albums that got me through some tough times during my senior year.

-Before I graduated, I got to see Scott-Heron live at Blues Alley in Washington, DC.
-It was a great show filled with passion, energy, and phenomenal musicianship.
 I always loved the way he mixed jazz, funk, R&B, soul, and poetry into a singular musical sound.

 Although Scott-Heron has gone on to the next life, he will always remain alive in my soul.